food-drink

 Final Thoughts

-This list focuses on Málaga city because it would get crazy if we tried to cover everything nearby!
+This list focuses on Málaga city because it would get unmanageable if we tried to cover the entire Costa del Sol.

 If you're still looking for more options, check out Teatinos, the college area.
 It's full of great, affordable spots that students rely on.

 Málaga rewards those who explore beyond the obvious.
-With a little local know-how, it's easy to enjoy amazing food and drinks here without breaking the bank.
+With a little local know-how, it's easy to enjoy excellent food and drinks here without breaking the bank.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com